Representations of \'etale groupoids on $L^p$-spaces: Representations of inverse semigroups on Lp -spaces

+Proposition 11.9 of \cite[Proposition 11.9]{exel_inverse_2008} shows that, when $E$ is also a Boolean algebra, the tight representations of $E$ are precisely the Boolean algebra homomorphisms.

 \begin{definition} Suppose that $E$ is a semilattice.
-A subsemilattice $F$ of $E$ is \emph{dense } if for every $x\in E$ nonzero there is $y\in F$ nonzero such that $y\leq x$ . \end{definition}
+A subsemilattice $F$ of $E$ is \emph{dense} if for every $x\in E$ nonzero there is $y\in F$ nonzero such that $y\leq x$. \end{definition}

 \begin{lemma} Suppose that $E$ is a semilattice, and $F$ is a dense subsemilattice of $E$.
-If $\beta $ is a tight representation of $E$ on $ \mathcal{B}$, then the restriction of $\beta $ to $F$ is a tight representation of $F$. \end{lemma}
+If $\beta $ is a tight representation of $E$ on a Boolean algebra $\mathcal{B}$, then the restriction of $\beta $ to $F$ is tight. \end{lemma}